delliott0000/STW-Bot/README.md

-**This project is a work in progress, some features may be unstable or incomplete!**
+**This project is a work in progress.
+As a result, the bot may frequently be offline.
+Furthermore, some features may be unstable or incomplete!**

 # STW Bot
 STW Bot is a Discord companion bot that allows you to remotely access your Epic Games account as well as your Fortnite: Save The World profile.